Learning Robust Penetration Testing Policies under Partial Observability: A systematic evaluation: Hyperparameters

 \section{Hyperparameters}

-For PPO-TrXL, we've taken most of the hyperparameter ranges from the original implementation as they are described the the work of Pleines et. al \cite{pleines_memory_2024}.
+For PPO-TrXL, we've taken most of the hyperparameter ranges from the original implementation as they are described the the work of \citet{pleines_memory_2024}.
 Some modification have been made to the number of steps performed per rollout and the number of environments use.
 We used 768 steps per rollout and 8 environments.
 This choice stems from memory restrictions on the GPUs that we used.
 PPO-TrXL was trained on a cluster of four NVIDIA A100 and H100 respectively.
 When testing the implementation, we found that not collecting enough steps from the environment may result in unfinished episodes, which will terminate the training because there is no data to bootstrap on.
 The remaining algorithms have been trained on a clusters composed of Intel Xeon Gold 6148 (Skylake).
 Tables~\ref{tab:ppo_hyperparams}--\ref{tab:ppo_trxl_hyperparams} showcase the hyperparameter ranges that were used during the search initially described in Section~\ref{sec:hyperparams_opt}.
+To tune the hyperparameters of PPO, PPO-AO, PPO-FS and PPO-LSTM, we use the \texttt{rl-baselines3-zoo}~\citep{rl-zoo3} library.
+For PPO-TrXL, we wrote a hyperparameter-tuning script adhering to the same structure.